Skip to main content

 CLICK HERE for tips for parents on kids getting ready for school, reading tips and more

-Reach Out and Read estimates that fewer than half of the young children in the U.S. are read to daily.
-The Literacy Coalition of Palm Beach County distributes nearly 53,321 books each year to 39 local clinics in support of Reach Out and Read in effort to educate families about the importance of early literacy and school readiness skills.
+It is estimated that fewer than half of the young children in the U.S. are read to daily.
+The Literacy Coalition of Palm Beach County distributes nearly 39,434 books yearly to 19 different Healthy Beginnings programs through 11 providers to educate families about the importance of early literacy and school readiness skills.
 Trusted pediatricians “prescribe” reading at each well-child visit from 6 months through 5 years of age.
-Most children see their pediatrician at least 10 times during this period.
-Reach Out and Read explicitly ties reading aloud to later school success and this strategy supports the aspiration that parents have for their children.
+Most children see their pediatrician at least 10 times during this period and the Coalition ties reading aloud to later school success and this strategy supports the aspiration that parents have for their children.

 Reading Aloud = Success in School